Skip to main content

 }

-Copy the value of the accessToken attribute from the response.
-You will use this token in the next step 3.
+Copy the accessToken value from the response.
+You will use this token when submitting the configuration.

 Step 2: Create Configuration File

-Create a json file named idp-config.json with your SSO configuration:
+Create a json file named idp-config.json with your IdP SAML metadata URL and other SSO configuration details:

 JSON